Preparing to Depart

 Passports and Visas

 All students need a passport, valid at least 6 months after the program ends.
 To apply for or renew your passport, U.S. citizens can visit the State Department’s passport site.
+Non-U.S. citizens should visit their country’s foreign ministry site.
 Make copies or scans of your passport.

 - Attend the mandatory Pre-Departure Orientation(s)